 Some examples of when this is required are when someone has died, when a person has been seriously injured or impaired or where abuse appears to be part of how an institution works.

-Reports on any Safeguarding Adults Reviews Islington has recently published can be found in 'useful documents'.
+Reports on any Safeguarding Adults Reviews in Islington that have recently been published can be found in 'useful documents'.

 If you are worried about someone who may be at risk of abuse or harm please contact the Access and Advice Team on 020 7527 2299 or email access.Service@islington.gov.uk.